hypernormalisation/example_fastapi_server/README.md

 - GET /public/test: a simple test to return a message
-- POST /merge: an endpoint to simulate the manipulation of some shared resource
+- POST /merge: an endpoint to simulate the manipulation of some shared resource.
+Takes a branch_name in the request body.

-If you POST to merge with the expected format (for that see Read the Docs!) then we simulate a shared resource being used for 10 seconds.
+If you POST to merge with the expected format (for that see Read the Docs!) then we simulate a set of shared resources being used for 10 seconds.

-If the shared resource is free, we return a simple message confirming the merge is in process.
+If the shared resource for branch_name is free, we return a simple message confirming the merge is in process.

-If the shared resource is not free, we return a 401 code with the detail that the shared resource is in use.
+If the shared resource for branch_name is not free, we return a 401 code with the detail that the shared resource is in use.

 ### Environment